 Though I didn't know it at the time it was May Day which ment massive protest/march/parade right at the subway station we decided to meet at.

-Dinner that night was an out of the way Mexican restaurant which was the only Mexican restaurant in the guidebook.
+Dinner that night we went to an out of the way Mexican restaurant which was the only Mexican restaurant in the guidebook.
 Yayoi had a hankering for Mexican.

 That night since it was still early and dispite a slight cold and not satisfied with two obscure Mexican beers I set out for the entertainment district to find some place to at least people watch and write my postcards.
 After failing to find Zappa's I was accosted in the street by Ed from Michigan and his wife and we fell into talking about hockey.
 I ended up having a couple drinks with them in two different bars before wisely tearing myself away before it got late cause I was sick and all and had a big day ahead of me.